-All materials to be submitted to the Board for consideration shall be submitted prior to the meeting so that Board members, the public, and other Town Departments or consultants may have sufficient opportunity to review the application without unnecessarily rushing the review and/or delaying the proceedings of the meeting.
+All materials to be submitted to the Board for consideration shall be submitted prior to the meeting so Board members, the public, and other Town Departments or consultants have sufficient opportunity to review the application without unnecessarily rushing the review and/or delaying the proceedings of the meeting.
 The following shall apply:

-6.4.1.....New Materials
+6.4.1......
+NEW MATERIALS

-New materials shall be submitted to the Board at least a minimum of 15 days prior to a meeting when new materials will be considered.
+New materials shall be submitted to the Board at least 15 days prior to a meeting when new materials will be considered.

-6.4.2.....Continued Meetings
+6.4.2 CONTINUED MEETINGS

-When consideration of an application is continued and new information is required, the Board shall specify the deadline for filing this new information.
+When consideration of an application is continued, and new information is required, the Board shall specify the deadline for filing this new information.
 In no case shall it be less than 15 days prior to the meeting.
 Revised materials shall be filed no less than 7 days prior to the meeting.
 The deadline shall be stated in the motion to continue.

-6.5.....OTHER PERMITS AND APPROVALS
+6.5.....
+OTHER PERMITS AND APPROVALS